From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Proof- vs Model-theoretic View of Logic

-Differently from the directed class, the undirected \nesy{} approaches do not exploit clauses to perform logical reasoning (e.g. using resolution) but consider logic as a constraint on the behaviour of a neural model.
-Rules are then used as an objective function for a neural model more than as a template for a neural architecture.
-So the indirectness of rules have a very large impact on how the symbolic part is exploited w.r.t. the directed methods.
-A large group of approaches, including Semantic Based regularization (SBR) \cite{diligenti2017sbr}, Logic Tensor Networks(LTN) \cite{ltn2021aij}, Semantic Loss (SL) \cite{xu2018semantic} and DL2 \cite{fisher2019training} exploits logical knowledge as a soft regularization constraint over the hypothesis space in a way that favours solutions consistent with the encoded knowledge.
-SBR and LTN compute atom truth assignments as the output of a neural network and translates the provided logical formulas into a real valued regularization loss term using fuzzy logic.
+We now survey the second class of NeSy systems, the model-based ones.
+These systems use logic to define a loss function (usually a regularization term) for neural networks.
+The networks compute scores for the set of atoms that correspond to the output neurons.
+At each training step, the logic-based loss function determines the degree to which the assigned scores violate the logical theory and uses this to determine the penalty.
+Logical inference is turned into a learning problem (i.e. ``learning to satisfy'') and it is usually cast in a variational optimization scheme.\footnote{This is reminiscent of the variational approach to probabilistic inference in probabilistic graphical models and constitutes a further parallel between the fields.} As a consequence, in constraint-based models, the neural network has to solve two tasks at the same time: solving a subsymbolic learning problem (e.g. perception) as well as approximating the logical inference process \cite{phdthesis_giuseppe}.
+A large group of NeSy approaches, including Semantic Based Regularization (SBR) \cite{diligenti2017sbr}, Logic Tensor Networks (LTN) \cite{ltn2021aij}, Semantic Loss (SL) \cite{xu2018semantic} and DL2 \cite{fisher2019training}, exploits logical knowledge as a soft regularization constraint that favours solutions that satisfy the logical constraints.
+SBR and LTN compute atom (fuzzy) truth assignments as the output of the neural network and translate the provided logical formulas into a real valued regularization loss term using fuzzy logic.
 SL uses marginal probabilities of the target atoms to define the regularization term and relies on arithmetic circuits \cite{darwiche2011sdd} to evaluate it efficiently, as detailed in Example \ref{ex:sl}.
-DL2 defines a numerical loss providing no specific semantics (e.g. probabilistic or fuzzy), which allows including numerical variables in the formulas (e.g. by using a logical term $x > 1.5$).
+DL2 defines a numerical loss providing no specific fuzzy or probabilistic semantics, which allows for including numerical variables in the formulas (e.g. by using a logical term $x > 1.5$).
 Another group of approaches, including Neural Markov Logic Networks (NMLN) \cite{marra2019nmln} and Relational Neural Machines (RNM) \cite{marra2020relational} extend MLNs, allowing factors of exponential distributions to be implemented as neural architectures.
-Finally, \cite{rocktaschel2015injecting,demeester2016lifted} compute ground atoms scores as dot products between relation and entities embeddings; implication rules are then translated into a logical loss through a continuous relaxation of the implication operator.
+Finally, \cite{rocktaschel2015injecting,demeester2016lifted} compute ground atoms scores as dot products between relation and entity embeddings; implication rules are then translated into a logical loss through a continuous relaxation of the implication operator.